 Violence isn't the answer, it is the question.
 The answer is Yes.

-Follow me through the breakdown on what is a deck that exerts control over the battlefield through various tutors and the pieces they find to support our board of tokens.
+Follow me through the breakdown on what is a deck that exerts control over the battlefield through spellslinging, tokens and card advantage.

 We have five (5) creatures that work as a form of tutor effect to ensure we can find what we are looking for in the right situation and lineup.

-Imperial Recruiterfoil helps us tutor nine (9) out of our fifteen (15) creatures to find us the right piece for the gameplan.
+Imperial Recruiterfoil helps us tutor eleven (11) out of the other fifteen (15) creatures in our deck to help with consistency.

-Recruiter of the Guard helps us tutor eleven (11) out of our fifteen (15) creatures to find us the right piece for the gameplan.
+Recruiter of the Guard elps us tutor thirteen (13) out of the other fifteen (15) creatures in our deck to help with consistency.

-Stoneforge Mysticfoil helps us tutor four (4) our of our twelve (12) artifacts which all have important roles in the form of activated/triggered abilities and evasion to push through damage.
+Cloud, Midgar Mercenaryfoil helps us tutor four (4) our of our twelve (13) artifacts which all have important roles in the form of activated/triggered abilities and evasion to push through damage.
+Almost every time you will want a Sunforgerfoil though.

-Delney, Streetwise Lookoutfoil does two things for us, the skulk but not skulk is a cute little effect for our weenies to get through but the real secret comes form the second effect.
-Nine (9) out of our fifteen (15) creatures now have their triggered effects happen multiple times with a big focus on our token generators.
+Delney, Streetwise Lookoutfoil does two things for us, the skulk but not skulk is a cute little effect for our weenies to get through but the real secret comes from the second effect.
+Eleven (11) out of our seventeen (17) creatures now have their triggered effects happen multiple times with a big focus on our token generators.
+Be mindful of Monastery Mentorfoil and his monks as you can get the first triggers doubled but not later triggers as they grow very large, very fast.

 Orcish Bowmastersfoil is here to punish people who like to draw too much and to get a little revenge on whoever stole the monarchy from us.

-Our artifacts have a focus on helping use fix mana problems with a few utility pieces.
+Our artifacts have a focus on helping us fix mana problems and buffing our key creatures.

 Playing three colors can be a hassle sometimes but we take measures to ensure we get what we need.
-Eight (8) out of our twelve (12) artifacts have mana fixing in mind.
+Six (6) out of our eleven (11) artifacts have mana fixing in mind.

 Our choices in equipment gives us utility as well as evasion so we are prepared for most situations.

 Shadowspearfoil has the main focus around the activated ability to allow us to use removal or kill spells for a very cheap and repeatable effect.
-The keywords it gives go well with our commander with the deathtouch and trample synergy and if we play our cards right those keywords can be shared every combat to also supply us a board of constant lifegain.
+The keywords it gives go well with our commander with the deathtouch and trample synergy.

 Sunforgerfoil IS THE ACTUAL COMMANDER.
 This card is absolutely wonderful and has as lot of power behind it.
-Just under one third of our deck can be tutored up by this card's ability.
+Just over one third of our deck can be tutored up by this card's ability.
 Manage to equip this card and you are sitting on just about any answer you could need in the form of removal, protection or even just shifting the dynamic of the game by altering combat outcomes.
-It is important to pay attention to what you search up to cast as some of our spells are more suited for different situation maybe due to the modes or what targets it can hit.
-Additional costs such as kicker can be paid to get even more power out of our spells and now with Spree
+It is important to pay attention to what you search up to cast as some of our spells are more suited for different situations due to the modes or what targets it can hit.
+Additional costs such as Kicker and Spree can be paid to get even more power out of our spells.

 Sword of Feast and Faminefoil is mainly here for the effect to untap our lands with a touch of evasion.
 Having access to our lands two times each turn is a great way to make sure we keep the board under control.